Amarjeetk01/moviomix/README.md

 - React Router: Declarative routing for React applications.
 - Redux Toolkit: State management library for React applications.
 - Axios: Promise-based HTTP client for making API requests.
-- Vite: A build tool that focuses on speed and developer experience.
 - Themoviedb.org API: Provides access to a vast database of movies and TV shows.

 ## Installation